Decriminalize

 America does not know how to party without ruining it and making a pleasurable

-thing, sex, a bad and corrupt thing. we need to grow up and stop the 'War' and
+thing, sex, a bad and corrupt thing. we need to grow up and stop the 'War'

-start enjoying life.
+and start enjoying life.
 (Learn from Europe perhaps)."

-"(Street) prostitution is disgusting. the women on the streets in sf are in very
+"(Street) prostitution is disgusting. the women on the streets in sf are in

-there. stories of celebrity hookers making thousands of dollars are grossly
+go there. stories of celebrity hookers making thousands of dollars are grossly

-exaggerated. think about what they do dozens of times a night with men who just
+exaggerated. think about what they do dozens of times a night with men who

-to help them."
+out a way to help them." '

-The Pro Street Hooker Right to be a Public
+The Pro Street

-Nuisance Argument by "Starchild"
+Hooker Right to be a Public Nuisance Argument by "Starchild"

 He is one of the leading activists for the decrim of street hookers movement